alf45tar/Pedalino/README.md

 Model A and B use HM-10 Bluetooth LE module to connect the app.

 ### MODEL C - Arduino UNO R3 + ESP8266 - WiFi only
 Due to memory limit of Arduino Uno R3 some of the features cannot be supported.
 We eliminated the superfluous ones and kept the most interesting ones.

+- All the interfaces (USB, Bluetooth, WiFi, legacy DIN MIDI IN and MIDI OUT connectors) and protocols (NetworkMIDI, IPMIDI and OSC) are supported
-All the interfaces are supported up to 5 banks and 8 controllers.
+- 5 banks of 8 controllers each
+- 3 profiles
+- Configuration via web interface only
 - No LCD
 - No app
 - No IR remote control